Envrin/apex/docs/user_manual/cms.md

 ### Placeholders

 All templates within the public web site and member's area contain various placeholders, which can be replaced with any text / HTML code you desire.
 This menu allows you to enter the contents of each placeholder.
-It is highly recommended you define all additional text / HTML code you wish to place within the web pages, espeically the member's area, instead of manually modifying the TPL template files.
+It is highly recommended you define all additional text / HTML code you wish to place within the web pages here, ecspecially the member's area, instead of manually modifying the TPL template files.
 This is because sometimes an upgrade will contain an updated version of templates within the member's area, so upon installing the upgrade, it will overwrite the TPL file, wiping out any manual modification you may have made.
 However, all text / HTML code you've defined within the placeholders will remain intact, even if the TPL file is overwritten with a newer version.